8 Meanings

 Now you’ve got your young one too

-Wondering if some day
+Wondering if some day I could have them

-The way I once had you
+the way I once had you

 I remember your crazy remarks